SAS adds automated machine learning to make AI-powered decisions even easier

 Fraudulent claims and applications are a major problem for the UK insurance industry, with both insurers and genuine customers paying the price through increased premiums.
 According to Cifas, the UK’s leading fraud-prevention service, false insurance claims rose by 27% in 2018 from the previous year, with auto/motor seeing a 45% increase.

 Admiral, a UK-based insurance company, has developed fraud portals that eliminate the need for manual referrals, saving significant time and resources while detecting more fraud than ever before.
-Fraud investigators and analysts now work from a single centralised hub, sharing data across the organisation and applying sophisticated analytics to detect and prevent fraud.
+Fraud investigators and analysts now work from a single centralized hub, sharing data across the organization and applying sophisticated analytics to detect and prevent fraud.
 This approach has delivered more than £31 million of benefit in the last 12 months alone, including £6 million in savings for claims fraud.

 “We used an insurance fraud analytical engine from SAS to apply multiple techniques – including automated business rules, machine learning, artificial intelligence, text mining, database searches, anomaly detection and network-link analysis – to automatically score claims, associated entities and any corresponding social networks,” explained Sarah Lang, Head of Business Analytics at Admiral.
 “This process has allowed us to build a strong relationship between analytics and claims fraud.
 A continuous feedback loop ensures we continue to update the process, identifying fraud in more cases in a faster way, whilst improving our customers’ experience.”